opensupporter/osdi-docs/errors.md

 In this scenario, a consumer attempts to use the [Person Signup Helper](person_signup.html) to create a Person, add a Tagging to that person, and add the person to the List.
 The Person object is valid, but the Tagging is invalid because the Tags in question do not exist.
 Moreover the implementing system does not support the ````osdi:item```` resource, and therefore adding the person to the list fails, as well.
 The Person is created but is not Tagged or added to a List.
 The success of the Person creation, failure of the Tagging creation, and failure to add to a List are all reported.

-Because the request as a whole is invalid, a 400 is returned.
+Because the request as a whole is invalid, an Error with response code 400 is returned.

+The server has also provided detail about the created Person via an ````osdi:person```` response.

 ### Request